anyrun/anyrun-integration-rapid7/anyrun-integration-insightidr-ti-feed/powershell/README.txt

 WINDOWS INSTALLATION
 --------------------
-For automated scheduled execution on Windows, use the installer:
+For automated scheduled execution on Windows, follow these steps:

 1. Run PowerShell as Administrator (recommended for EventLog support)
 2. Execute: powershell.exe -File "ConfigureFeedConnector.ps1"